LSBP professional training includes the following components:

 3. The workshop programme

-Year 1 (the foundation year) of the workshop programme consists of the Anatomy, Physiology and Pathophysiology course in addition to Basic and Advanced Certificate Course in Biodynamic Massage (see the Biodynamic Massage and basic principles and skills in Biodynamic Psychotherapy (section of the site) plus a residential workshop in Yenne (France) and some group and personal process work.
+Year 1 (the foundation year) of the workshop programme consists of the Anatomy, Physiology and Pathophysiology course in addition to Basic Biodynamic Massage and basic principles and skills in Biodynamic Psychotherapy and some group and personal process work.

-Years 2, 3 and 4 consists of eleven three-day weekend workshops in North London and a week-long residential workshop in France, where we join with the French Biodynamic school (a total of 39 training days per year).
+All years usually include 11 three-day workshops (usually Friday-Sunday) in North London and a week-long intensive/residential workshop (ie. a total of 39 training days per year).

 4. Academic studies